kaiwren/redson/README.md

 # Redson

-Redson is an opininated client side MVsomething (I can't keep up with all the MV* variations these days :P) component framework.
+Redson is an opininated client side component framework for Ruby on Rails applications.

-Redson is written in Ruby specifically for Rails applications.
-It uses the Opal Ruby to js compiler to make client side Ruby possible.
+It is written in Ruby using the Opal Ruby to Javascript compiler.

+Goals:

+* Write client side (browser) code in Ruby
+* Keep client side code organized, readable and maintainable
+  * Use MV* pattern
+  * Use Observer pattern
+  * Make Widgets composable
+  * Handle conventional CRUD Rails API calls using conventions
+* Make developing and debugging when using observers easy
+* Make writing tests easy

 Here's what it looks like at the moment.
 WIP etc.

-## Adding a little smartness to HTML
+## Decorate mode: Make simple HTML smarter

 _Under app/assets/javascripts in your Rails app_
 ```ruby